World history (field): Pre-modern

-The study of world history, as distinct from national history, has existed in many world cultures.
+The study of world history, as distinct from national history, has existed in many cultures worldwide.
 However, early forms of world history were not truly global and were limited to only the regions known by the historian.

 In Ancient China, Chinese world history, that of China and the surrounding people of East Asia was based on the dynastic cycle articulated by Sima Qian c.
 100 BC.
 Sima Qian's model is based on the Mandate of Heaven.
-Rulers rise when they united China, then are overthrown when such dynasty became corrupt.
+Rulers rise when they unite China, only to be overthrown when their dynasty becomes corrupt.
 Each new dynasty begins virtuous and strong, but then decays, provoking the transfer of Heaven's mandate to a new ruler.
 The test of virtue in a new dynasty is success in being obeyed by China and neighboring barbarians.
-After 2000 years Sima Qian's model still dominates scholarship, although the dynastic cycle is no longer used for modern Chinese history.
+After 2000 years, Sima Qian's model still dominates scholarship, although the dynastic cycle is no longer used for modern Chinese history.

 In Ancient Greece, Herodotus (5th century BC), as the founder of Greek historiography, presents discussions of the customs, geography, and history of Mediterranean peoples, particularly the Egyptians.
 His contemporary Thucydides rejected Herodotus's all-embracing approach to history, offering instead a more precise, sharply focused monograph, dealing not with vast empires over the centuries but with 27 years of war between Athens and Sparta.
 In Rome, the vast, patriotic history of Rome by Livy (59 BC – 17 AD) approximated Herodotean inclusiveness; Polybius (c.
 200) aspired to combine the logical rigor of Thucydides with the scope of Herodotus.

-Rashīd al-Dīn Fadhl-allāh Hamadānī (1247–1318), was a Muslim physician from Persian speaking family, polymathic writer, and historian, who wrote an enormous Islamic history, the Jami al-Tawarikh, in the Persian language, often considered a landmark in intercultural historiography and a key document on the Ilkhanids (13th and 14th century).
-His encyclopedic knowledge of a wide range of cultures from Mongolia to China to the Steppes of Central Eurasia to Persia, the Arabic-speaking lands, and Europe, provide the most direct access to information on the late Mongol era.
-His descriptions also highlight how the Mongol Empire and its emphasis on trade resulted in an atmosphere of cultural and religious exchange and intellectual ferment, resulting in the transmission of a host of ideas from East to West and vice versa.
+Rashīd al-Dīn Fadhl-allāh Hamadānī (1247–1318) was a Muslim physician from a Persian-speaking family, a polymathic writer, and historian, who wrote an enormous Islamic history, the Jami al-Tawarikh, in the Persian language, often considered a landmark in intercultural historiography and a key document on the Ilkhanids (13th and 14th century).
+His encyclopedic knowledge of cultures from Mongolia to China to the Steppes of Central Eurasia to Persia, the Arabic-speaking lands, and Europe provides the most direct access to information on the late Mongol era.
+His descriptions also highlight how the Mongol Empire's emphasis on trade fostered cultural and religious exchange and intellectual ferment, facilitating the transmission of ideas from East to West and vice versa.

 One Muslim scholar, Ibn Khaldun (1332–1409) broke with traditionalism and offered a model of historical change in Muqaddimah, an exposition of the methodology of scientific history.
-Ibn Khaldun focused on the reasons for the rise and fall of civilization, arguing that the causes of change are to be sought in the economic and social structure of society.
+Ibn Khaldun focused on the reasons for the rise and fall of civilizations, arguing that change lies in the economic and social structures of society.
 His work was largely ignored in the Muslim world.